Spare Room is changing!

 Spare Room has been working for years to find shelter for those our society marginalises and demonises.
 Men, women and children fleeing for their lives.

-Please consider whether you can host and also help spread the word about Spare Room on social media.
+Please consider whether you can host.
 Thank you.

 BRINGING HOPE THROUGH HOSPITALITY